gmh4589/Cube-map-creator/README.md

 # Cube-map-creator
-Tool for quickly creating cubemap textures
+Tool for quickly creating cubemap textures.

 The program allows you to easily and quickly create textures CubeMap for Fallout 4.
 (In game archives, these files can be found under the path Textures\Shared)
 These textures look like a rather exotic file: 6-page DDS.
 Most image viewers can easily open it, many of them can even flip